-I think this wreath with cinnamon sticks and oranges is another piece that you could easily make, If you do not feel like making one this Williamsburg style with pinecones and oranges is beautiful, as is this one with its plaid wreath.
+I think this wreath with cinnamon sticks and oranges is another piece that you could easily make, If you do not feel like making one this Williamsburg style with pinecones and oranges is beautiful, as is this one with its plaid bow.

 A wreath on every window along with the porch is a beautiful look.
 This little fairy tale cottage looks beautiful with its red bows, wreaths and urns filled with greens.

 Door mats are an easy and quick fix to add a touch of the holiday to every door in the house.
 You could add one on the front porch, one at the side door and even one in the garage so that you have a touch of the holiday spirit in an unexpected place.
 I like this gingerbread inspired one, and this plaid one.
-I wish I had seen the plaid one before I ordered this one and this one.
+I wish I had seen the plaid one before I ordered this one.

 Christmas Trees on the Front Porch

 A tree on the porch in a beautiful pot, basket or crock is an easy idea.
 You can use a faux tree or head to the nursery to get a few live ones that you can use later in your own yard.
 That is what I was planning on doing but the weather has been so hot and then cold and then hot I am afraid the trees will die.
 I ordered two trees from Walmart and they look great.